monte-language/monte/docs/source/intro.rst

 **Secure distributed computing should not be hard**.
 Computers are getting faster, smaller, more connected, and more capable, but when it comes to security, `everything is broken`__.
-We propose to reconsider the identity-based access control approach dominant in today's dominant languages and frameworks [#]_.
+A major cause is the "water balloon" design philosophy of contemporary languages and frameworks: Security is only enforced at the edges of programs, and not within the structure of programs themselves.
 Monte takes the object-capability paradigm of E [#]_ and expands on the approach, delivering a powerful and expressive language.

+.. sidebar:: Can we reuse existing languages?

+    Disciplined use of existing languages such as Java and ECMAScript can be used to build object capability systems, but the standard practices and libraries are not compatible with this discipline.
+We believe that nothing short of a capability-safe-by-construction language can enforce capability discipline.

 __ https://medium.com/message/everything-is-broken-81e5f33a24e1